 Making a Suggestion or a Complaint

 Students with a suggestion or complaint should first visit with the instructor (and the course supervisor), and then with the departmental DEO.
 Complaints must be made within six months of the incident (CLAS Academic Policies Handbook).

 Understanding Sexual Harassment

 Sexual harassment subverts the mission of the University and threatens the well-being of students, faculty, and staff.
 All members of the UI community have a responsibility to uphold this mission and to contribute to a safe environment that enhances learning.
 Incidents of sexual harassment should be reported immediately.
-See the UI Comprehensive Guide on Sexual Harassment for assistance, definitions, and the full University policy.
+See the UI Office of the Sexual Misconduct Response Coordinator for assistance, definitions, and the full University policy.

 Reacting Safely to Severe Weather

 In severe weather, class members should seek appropriate shelter immediately, leaving the classroom if necessary.
 The class will continue if possible when the event is over.
 For more information on Hawk Alert and the siren warning system, visit the Department of Public Safety website.